mahoney1/docs/commercialpaper-query-tutorial.md

 `./start.sh`

 3. In VSCode, click on the IBM Blockchain Platform icon.
-You'll see version `0.0.1` of your smart contract packages.
-Go ahead and connect to your Fabric, via your running `myfabric` connection which should still be present in the 'Blockchain Connections' panel, and `install` the smart contract package onto `peer0.org1.example.com` - then `instantiate` the contract, just as you had done in the previous tutorial.
+You'll see version `0.0.1` of your smart contract packages listed up top.
+Go ahead and connect to your Fabric, via your running `myfabric` connection which should still be present in the 'Blockchain Connections' panel (from the previous tutorial), and `install` the smart contract package onto `peer0.org1.example.com` - then `instantiate` the contract by traversing your `myfabric` network, just as you had done in the previous tutorial ('myfabric....mychannel....right-click...
+Instantiate Smart contract').
 This is the basis from which this tutorial will proceed.

 A new clean Fabric and ledger is now available - from here, we will create the transaction Commercial Paper history, as part of our tutorial.

 ## Estimated time

-After the prerequisites are installed, this should take approximately *60 minutes* to complete.
+After the prerequisites are completed, this should take approximately *60 minutes* to complete.

 ## Scenario

 Isabella, an employee of MagnetoCorp and investment trader Balaji from Digibank - should be able to see the history (from the ledger) of a Commercial paper, now that it has been redeemed (some 6 months after it was initially issued).
-Luke (a developer@Digibank)needs to add query functionality to the smart contract, and provide the client apps for Digibank, so that Balaji can query the ledger from the application.
+Luke (a developer@Digibank), needs to add query functionality to the smart contract, and provide the client apps for Digibank, so that Balaji (or indeed Isabella) can query the ledger from the application.
 The upgraded smart contract should be active on the channel so that the client applications can perform queries and report on the ledger history.

 OK, lets get started !